martinghunt/gramtools/README.md

 First step, done once per species.
 * Generate a graph from known variants (VCF file) and the associated reference genome (gramtools supports this)

-Second step: given a new sample, quasimap reads to the graph and infer a personalised reference/
+Next steps: given a new sample,
+* quasimap reads to the graph and collect counts
-* Infer a reference genome from the graph by analysing read coverage with exact matching.
+* Infer a personalised reference genome

+Left to the user:
+* Now do standard variant discovery
+* convert new VCF coordinates back to standard reference coordinates

 ### Build graph
 ```gramtools build --gram-directory ./gram --vcf ./vcf --reference ./reference --max-read-length 150```